- It’s still going. There is a serious commitment to making these more frequent and more informal communications work.

 - It’s got a good style – more of the sort of chatty style that works really well for Nick Clegg and less of the rather stilted, as if written by committee, style that some of the less good emails of the last couple of years have had.
 (I’m tempted to conclude some were indeed written by committee – save that I know all on my own I do at times managed to produce a similarly stilted style!)

 - It has a smart subtext – look how hard it is to turn a simple policy commitment into actual government action.

 Things I’d be working on for next time:

 - They still seem to be struggling with the formatting of paragraphs so that (on some systems) they appear unevenly spaced.
 (It’s due to using a mix of <br> and <p> codes for separating paragraphs).

-- It’s too hard for members to help promote the theme: there’s a request to forward the email to five people, but it’s not made easy to do with a link and nor is there a short video, neat little graphic or similar to get people sharing on social media.
+- It’s too hard for members to help promote the theme (a common problem).
+There’s a request to forward the email to five people.
+But it’s not made easy to do with a link and nor is there a short video, neat little graphic or similar to get people sharing on social media.
 That’s especially a shame as that would have fitted nicely with the smart subtext I mentioned above.
 The story could have been ‘it’s really hard to turn policies into action, and here’s how you can help me…’.

 - How do new people join the email list?
 Supposing someone does forward the email on and a recipient really likes it.
 How does that new person sign-up for future emails?

 (I should perhaps add that I was involved in doing party emails for nearly a decade, and I’ve no doubt that if you picked the third I was involved in you could have come up with a much longer list of things than this!)